Mosaic+ Pre-Orientation Program TA & Residence Facilitator: Accepting Applications until April 21st!!

 Brown CS Health & Wellness: Do you have tips/advice for how to maintain good health while concentrating in CS?
 Go to https://goo.gl/s021Mi and add your advice!

 If You Need Help

-Undergraduate Diversity Student Advocates Office Hours: open to all members of the community to confidentially discuss questions or concerns related to diversity and inclusion.
-The office hours are not for officially reporting incidents, rather their purpose is to provide students with 1:1 peer mentorship and guidance on the student centers and resources available to them on campus.
-Spring 2017 hours will be posted shortly.
+Undergraduate Diversity Student Advocates Open Hours: open to all members of the community to confidentially discuss questions or concerns related to diversity and inclusion.
+The open hours are not for officially reporting incidents, rather their purpose is to provide students with 1:1 peer mentorship and guidance on the student centers and resources available to them on campus.
+Spring 2017 hours are as follows: